Hinderclay: History

 Nearby, on the edge of Hinderclay wood, were found the remains of an early Iron Age settlement.
 Roman pottery kilns were found in the wood.
 The village was recorded in Domesday as "Hilderclea" (from the Anglo-Saxon for "tongue of land in a river where the elder grew").

 Natural environment

 The northern boundary of the parish (also the border with Norfolk) is marked by the River Little Ouse, with the area directly south of the river known as Hinderclay fen.
 This used to form part of the Blo' Norton and Thelnetham Fen Site of Special Scientific Interest, a wetland site, but agricultural drainage caused the area to dry out.
 The area is managed by the Little Ouse Headwaters Project with the aim of reverting it to a more natural wetland state.

-Hinderclay Lakes, 900 m east, are a good source of fishing and are being created by the extraction of peat, which is sold for garden use.
+Hinderclay Lakes, 900 m east, created by the extraction of peat, which is sold for garden use, the lakes have good fishing.
 Hinderclay Woods are located 1300 m southwest from the village centre.